ricks03/TotalHost/README.md

 This in turn has stifled development of tools and utilities.
 Towards that end, I'm open-sourcing TotalHost, warts and all.

 TBD:
-While the core code already exists as standalone modules, integrating player password resets (for easy player-replacement) and movie creation into the web interface.
+While the core code already exists as standalone modules, I'd like to integrate movie creation into the web interface.

-If I ever get really motivated, I'll separate the code base into the web front end running on a Linux box with MariaDB, and a backend running Wnidows (to run the Stars! exe).
+If I ever get really motivated, I'll separate the code base into the web front end running on a Linux box with MariaDB, and a backend running Windows (to run the Stars! exe).